maxberglund2/KyotoInc/README.md

 ## History

-Delve into the rich history of Tokyo and learn about its fascinating past.
+Delve into the rich history of Kyoto and learn about its fascinating past.

 ## Plan Your Trip